Marketing, Manufacturing, Packaging & Labeling, Advertising

 Specifically for drug facilities, a first-class pharmacist must always be present during business hours, as they will be responsible for monitoring, recording, and maintain proper storage of drugs.

 All medicinal product and medical device storage facilities must display a signboard that reads “Place for Storage of Drugs/Medical Devices.”
-The storage room must be enclosed by walls and must have a door.
-Any doors or walls that are made of transparent glass should be covered with a dense film so that the inside of the storage room cannot be seen from the outside.
+The storage room must enclosed by walls and must have a door.
+Any doors or walls that are made of transparent glass should be covered with a dense film the inside of the storage room cannot be seen from the outside.
 The storage room floor must be made of a material that will not collect dust.
 Finally, the storage room must have shelves in order to designate a separate place for each type of product.

 For product packaging, labeling is mandatory.
 The labeling information that is to be used for the products must be submitted to the Thai FDA during the product registration process.
 Under the Drug Act, this labeling information can be submitted in the form of a package insert, a summary of the product’s characteristics, or a patient information leaflet.